denoland/docs/runtime/tutorials/unix_cat.md

+---
-# An Implementation of the Unix "cat" Program
+title: 'An Implementation of the Unix "cat" Program'
+oldUrl:
+  - /runtime/manual/examples/unix_cat/
+---

 ## Concepts